Subpart 22.5 - Use of Project Labor Agreements for Federal Construction Projects

 22.505 Solicitation provision and contract clause.

-(1) Use the provision with its Alternate I if the agency decides to require the submission of a project labor agreement from only the apparent successful offeror, prior to contract award.
+(2) Use the provision with its Alternate I if the agency will require the submission of a project labor agreement from only the apparent successful offeror, prior to contract award.

-(2) Use the provision with its Alternate II if an agency allows submission of a project labor agreement after contract award.
+(3) Use the provision with its Alternate II if an agency allows submission of a project labor agreement after contract award except when Alternate III is used.

-(2) Use the clause with its Alternate I if an agency allows submission of the project labor agreement after contract award.
+(2) Use the clause with its Alternate I if an agency allows submission of the project labor agreement after contract award except when Alternate II is used.